MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/overview-architectures.md

 # Architectures overview

-Before you build out your first architecture, consider these cloud-scale analytics areas listed in the following table.
+Before you start to build out the data architectures of your cloud-scale analytics framework, review the articles in the following table.

 [!INCLUDE [documentation-sections](../includes/documentation-sections.md)]

 ## Physical architecture

-The physical implementation of cloud-scale analytics consists of the physical architectures of the [data management landing zone](data-management-landing-zone.md) and [data landing zone](data-landing-zone.md).
+The physical implementation of cloud-scale analytics consists of two main architectures: the [data management landing zone](data-management-landing-zone.md) and [data landing zone](data-landing-zone.md).

 ## Data applications

-[Data applications](data-landing-zone-data-products.md) are a core concept of delivering a data product and can be aligned to both lakehouse and data mesh patterns.
+[Data applications](data-landing-zone-data-products.md) are a core concept for delivering a data product and can be aligned to both lakehouse and data mesh patterns.

 ## Cloud-scale analytics

-Cloud-scale analytics is scalable.
-[Scaling cloud-scale analytics](scaling-architectures.md) addresses how to think about the number of data management landing zones you require.
+You can [scale](scaling-architectures.md) your cloud-scale analytics deployment by using multiple data landing zones.

 ## Data mesh

-[Data mesh](what-is-data-mesh.md) can be implemented by using cloud-scale analytics.
-Although most cloud-scale analytics guidance applies, there are some differences to take into account.
-We highlight the data mesh specific for data domains, self-serve, onboarding data products, governance, data marketplace, data sharing and the operating model.
+Implement [data mesh](what-is-data-mesh.md) by using cloud-scale analytics.
+Although most cloud-scale analytics guidance applies, there are some differences to be aware of for data domains, self-serve data platforms, onboarding data products, governance, data marketplace, and data sharing.

 ## Deployment templates for cloud-scale analytics